impascoe/weatherwise-cli/submission/PROMPTING.md

 - **🔍 Debugging Prompts**: Troubleshot issues, e.g., why an API key was not being found in the environment, how to ensure `.env` files are loaded correctly, and how to handle overlapping x-axis labels in matplotlib.
 - **🖼️ Visual Refinement Prompts**: Iteratively improved graph appearance by asking for solutions to label crowding and requesting advanced styling to match a visual target (e.g., ASCII art representation).
 - **Challenge Prompts**: Questioned initial AI solutions, such as why the `days` parameter did not work as expected in the wttr.in API, and explored alternatives.
-- **Before/After Comparisons**: Documented code improvements resulting from targeted prompts (see `resources/before-after-example.md`).
+- **Before/After Comparisons**: Documented code improvements resulting from targeted prompts.
+These examples can be found in the AI conversation logs.

 ---